shanelwx/ddc/README.md

 ## WIP
 - I do not even remember how I came up with this
+- Can definitely be improved from memory of how it was built.
+As the number of interpolated stations is a constant value and the meter range between the interpolated stations is dependent on the meter range between the de-surveyed stations.
+When the meter range between the de-surveyed stations is a non-divisible number or a non-whole number, it all becomes wonky
 ```
 # Interpolation
   for (i in 1:nrow(desurv)){